 - Can quickly wear around zippers

 This is a good all-around one piece 7mm scuba suit — a very solid choice for beginning or experienced divers alike.

 People wear wetsuits during various water sports (e.g. scuba diving, surfing, or snorkeling) as a layer of protection from cold water, long-term exposure, and for other environmental and comfort reasons.

 Contrary to what some people believe, wetsuits don’t keep you dry (that’s what a dry suit is for — for more info on this, see Wetsuit vs Drysuit).
 Quite the opposite, in fact — wetsuits work by trapping a layer of water between the suit and your body, which then heats this thin layer to keep you warm while submerged.

-For diving in cooler water, a wetsuit is one of the must-have pieces of scuba diving equipment.
+For diving in cooler water, a wetsuit is one of the must-have pieces of equipment.